SplendidByteInc/collectable-example/readme.md

 :warning: There are two subtle requirements that must be met for this to work:
 1. The `serializationId` for the prefab should be `-1`.
 This value is used by `CollectableBehaviourEditor` to determine if a new ID needs to be assigned.
 In future iterations, the `serializationId` will be handled automatically.
-2. The collectables need to all exist in the scene when the scene is loaded.
-Dynamically loading and removing collectables may result in unpredictable values for `serializationId` which will lead to inconsistent loading.
+2. The same collectables that were scene when they were saved, must be present when they are loaded.
+This means that dynamic loading and destroying of collectables at run time should be done with caution.
+Destroying a collectable will return its `serializationId` to the pool of available ids which may result in the same id being assigned to more than one object.

 # Demo
 A demo scene has been provided in the /Scenes/ subdirectory.